 All of us have bad memories, moments where we were really scared and frightened.
 Most of us are shaken up by these experiences, but eventually move on.
-People with Post-Traumatic Stress Disorder (PTSD) are thought to have a biological succeptibility that makes it more difficult for them to move on from traumatic experiences compared to other people.
-Since PTSD is fundamatally about fear-based memories, neuroscientists have been investigating how the brain learns and forgets about scary memories.
+People with Post-Traumatic Stress Disorder (PTSD) are thought to have a biological susceptibility that makes it more difficult for them to move on from traumatic experiences compared to other people.
+Since PTSD is fundamentally about fear-based memories, neuroscientists have been investigating how the brain learns and forgets about scary memories.
 Understanding this could hold the key to helping people recover about their PTSD.

 Andrei Nastase, Undergraduate Student

 Follow Matthew on Twitter @canna_brain